Can Getting A Tattoo Cause Nerve Damage?

 Nerve damage is not typically an issue when you have a tattoo.
 An experienced tattoo artist knows how far to inject the needle into your skin to avoid unnecessary damage.
+And, the human body was created pretty well by ensuring nerves and arteries are placed deep to protect them.
 However, depending on where you have a tattoo, nerve stimulation can vary.

 The Tattooing Process